eschwabe/dotfiles/.github/README.md

 # Dotfiles

 ## Overview
-Personal dotfile configurations for MacOS and Linux.
+Dotfile configurations for MacOS and Linux.
 The repository is setup to be installed in your $HOME directory.
-The dotfiles include configuration for zsh, vim, fonts, git, and other tools.
+The dotfiles include configuration for zsh, fish, vim, fonts, git, and other tools.
 The dotfiles are installed and managed with git.

 ## Installation
 Dotfiles are installed using git commands.
 See this tutorial for details https://www.atlassian.com/git/tutorials/dotfiles.